suzannerohrback/somaticCNVpipeline/README.md

 	c) Statsmodels (python package)
 		For the best results, enter the following at the command line pip install --user statsmodels
+	d) Matlab
+		And this should be accessible at the command line Only required for the CBS step of the segment function

 2) Create mapping reference(s) for mm10 and/or hg38, if you do not currently have them
 	http://bowtie-bio.sourceforge.net/manual.shtml#the-bowtie-build-indexer